 You may have decided to quit smoking and you’ve lasted a while.
 Maybe a few months in fact.
 And, you’re looking back and that one night you’ve decided to buy a cigarette packet again.
 You say to your friends that you’ve decided to smoke again, the odd casual one when you’re out drinking.

 You might say that you got a new job so you’ve been able to buy the new pricey cigarettes without having to worry.
-You make the excuse that the reason you’ve decided to quit smoking is because of the price of cigarettes went up.
+You make this your excuse.
+That the reason you’ve decided to quit smoking is because the price of cigarettes went up.
 But, because of this new, well-paid job, you can buy them again.

 One thing you’ve forgotten though.
 You stopped smoking because of the harmful effects, not the price.
 The point is, your brain will change your memory and make you look back and make a different excuse as to why, something hard to deal with, actually happened.

-We understand that one of the most damaging chemicals is leaving your body and being replaced with oxygen which can sometimes cause poor concentration, lightheadedness and feeling of being Spaced out.
+Remember that.
+And of course one of the most damaging chemicals is leaving your body and being replaced with oxygen which can sometimes cause poor concentration, light headiness, and feeling of being Spaced out.
 At APLT we measure this and can show why and what is happening.

 Our expert therapists can help you understand what is happening and support your lifestyle change

 Out of the blue, something happens.
 You let someone in line while driving and they forget to acknowledge it.
 You start blaring the horn or flashing your lights.
-You don’t usually kick up over something like this but due to how you’re feeling, you can sometimes flip off the handle.
+You don’t usually kick up over something like this but due to what’s going, you can sometimes flip off the handle

 What you’ve got to remember is to keep your emotions in check.
 People don’t understand your circumstance and you don’t understand theirs so always keep in mind to be respectful and if something doesn’t go well with your day then take a step back and breathe.

-If you require support then please call our helpline, we have been helping smokers quit for over 25 years and have tips and advice at the ready.
+Call our helpline and get instant support, we have been helping smokers quit for over 25 years and have tips and advice at the ready.